In the far West Valley, northwest of Sun City Grand and south of Wickenburg, you'll find plenty of raw desert acreage known

 This page will allow you to do a property search using your own parameters, just like agent do on the MLS.
 Just click here

-I'm hopeful this wil allow you to find what you're looking for.
+.
+I'm hopeful this will allow you to find what you're looking for.
 If you have problems, let me know as this is a "work in progress" and I need feedback on what

 you feel it might need.
 If you need more information on any of the properties you find, either give me a call, send a text to my phone or shoot me an e-mail and I'll

 I have the latest freeway/roadway maps available from the Maricopa Association of Governments as they become available.
 These maps indicate where

 the Towns, Cities, Counties and State Transportation Agencies are planning to put new Freeways, Parkways, Arterial roads and bridges (over the Hassayampa River

 for example into Whispering Ranch) or improve existing transportation corridors.
 If you have stopped out and visited with us at "The Ranch" on one of our

 constantly going through changes, but what I see is that they all include roadways into the large planned development areas, and into and out of and through

 Whispering Ranch.
 This part of the web site also has information and some history on Subdivision Public Reports and how they can impact you as a Buyer or

 Seller in Arizona.
 To go into the area where I have some of these area roadway maps and links to the various Maricopa County Web sites, just click

 here.
 This is one of the most popular pages on my web site, so don't miss it.